 McPherson was built as a junior high school in 1960 in a residential area on Prospect St. between Chapman and La Veta Avenues.
 The school sits on 24.2 acres.
 Due to declining enrollment, the school was closed in the late 1980’s.
 McPherson reopened in September, 1997, as a science, mathematics, and technology K-8 magnet school on the traditional academic calendar.
-Currently, Eight hundred and sixty students are enrolled in grades kindergarten through eighth during the 2014/2015 school year.
+Currently, eight hundred and fifty students are enrolled in grades kindergarten through eighth.

 The vision of McPherson Magnet School is to integrate all aspects of learning and education, by using a thematic teaching approach that focuses on science, mathematics, and technology.
 Our staff expects the students to utilize a variety of methods to demonstrate their learning, to take risks, and to use productive skills.
 We are committed to: